Deeplearning4j

 Workspaces

 Initialization methods often have an additional parameter named workspaceMode.
 For the majority of users you will not need to use this; however, if you have a large machine that has "beefy" specifications, you can pass WorkspaceMode.SINGLE for models such as VGG-19 that have many millions of parameters.
-To learn more about workspaces, please see this section.
+To learn more about workspaces, please see .